KafProjects/Hexagonal/README.md

 ## How to run solution?

       1. Assure the nugetpackages are loaded (if needed do a restore).
-      2. Start the Hexagonal.Main project and interact with the console.
+      2. Set the Hexagonal.Main as Start-up project, run the app and interact with the console.

 ## How is the application build?